TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/create-universe-multi-zone.md

 Read: 47220.98 ops/sec (0.68 ms/op), 1289285 total ops | Write: 1311.67 ops/sec (1.52 ms/op), 35979 total ops
 ```

-Browse to the **Metrics** tab of the universe in the YugabyteDB Admin Console.
+Browse to the **Metrics** tab of the universe in the ZNbaseDB Admin Console.
 You should be able to see the metrics show up.
 The metrics tab displays a variety of metrics, a few are shown in the screenshot below.
 Note that these numbers (server side metrics) tally with what the load tester reports (client side metrics).

 ![YCQL Load Metrics](/images/ee/multi-zone-universe-ycql-load-metrics.png)